-Implicitly throughout, Graham follows the characteristic view of Doaist scholars that the Judeo-Christian account of God as the unchanging and perfect primary causal agent is the source of the Western paradigm of the detached moral agent shaping his/her life in accord with purposes and designs.
+Implicitly throughout, Graham follows the characteristic view of Daoist scholars that the Judeo-Christian account of God as the unchanging and perfect primary causal agent is the source of the Western paradigm of the detached moral agent shaping his/her life in accord with purposes and designs.
 This is then typically contrasted with the classical Chinese commitment to a mutable, developmental process which assumes no separation of essence and attribute, and of a person understood as “the compounding narrative of what one does.”

 Now, Oakeshott, drawing upon the distinction in late medieval theology between a created being or thing, and a crafted being or thing, would fall between the cracks of these two stark alternatives, and in my view Graham is remiss in not developing these medieval insights as a contribution, within the Western tradition, of what he calls the “Reason as Guide” approach.
 The critical distinction here in Western philosophy and theology is that in a created being or thing, existence is not accidental to essence, but adds to it, as in Anselm’s well-known “ontological proof” for the existence of God.
 This idea also implies that a created being or object has no telos or purpose known independently and antecedently of its historical unfolding.
 This viewpoint eventually displaced medieval Aristotelian teleology, and cosmology, making possible the rise of modern science, which as a mixture of both Greek rationalist and biblical empiricist insights, can arguably be said to have advanced Western “awareness” beyond what either of those civilizational inheritances was able to achieve by itself.
-And of one were to search within the Western tradition for insight about the danger and destructiveness of rationalist Cartesianism, one could also discuss the well-known observations of Edmund Burke on the blindnesses of the French revolutionaries toward living traditions as embodiments and repositories of a fuller and more insightful wisdom than can be found in rationalist codes of any sort; or Vico’s criticisms of the effects of Cartesian algebraic geometry in the reduction of the mind (just to cite two examples).
+And if one were to search within the Western tradition for insight about the danger and destructiveness of rationalist Cartesianism, one could also discuss the well-known observations of Edmund Burke on the blindness of the French revolutionaries toward living traditions as embodiments and repositories of a fuller and more insightful wisdom than can be found in rationalist codes of any sort; or Vico’s criticisms of the effects of Cartesian algebraic geometry in the reduction of the mind (just to cite two examples).

 In assessing the respective contributions of Graham and Oakeshott to the Western anti-rationalist critique of the blindness of abstract moral, political, and practical rationalism, we might say that while Graham goes more deeply into the Daoist critique in the composite work, Zhuangzi, Oakeshott manages to draw artfully upon certain Daoist and Confucian ideas about the unreflective springs of morality and practical skill without making them seem alien and exotic, in a fashion similar to Cicero’s accounts of Greek philosophy for a Roman audience.
 Oakeshott approximates the Daoist “situational self” (which Graham describes in detail) by polishing up the unreflective springs of the morality of a tradition of behavior; by critiquing the Cartesian view of the mind as a neutral instrument detachable from its historically acquired experiences; and by treating the border between “self” and non-self” as variable, depending on the particular way or mode of being active at the moment.
 And, arguably, Graham’s most original contribution to the critique of Western rationalism is his detailed account of the differences between anti-rationalism (“Reason as Guide) and irrationalism.
 Interestingly, Graham’s view here finds support in a mostly unlikely place (which Graham may not have known of) - - the reflections of the philosopher of science Alfred North Whitehead on human creativity.
 In his 1929 book, The Function of Reason, Whitehead argued that the biological function of speculative intellect and logical analysis is to contain and give order to the human creative impulse toward novelty.